 Taking a few minutes now to check your house for indoor hazards can save a trip to the doctor or worse.
 Nothing short of a rubber room can be made completely child safe.
 However, following these home safety tips along with common sense will give you a good start.

-Risky blinds.
 Babies love to play with window blinds, but can get tangled in and strangled by long cords.
 Shorten all long cords and tie them up away from the reach of little hands.
-A free blind tassel shortening kit is available by calling the Window Covering Safety Council at (800) 506-4636.
+A free blind tassel shortening kit is available by contacting the Window Covering Safety Council at 212-297-2100.

 Try leaving one “safe” cabinet open for the baby – just so they don’t get too frustrated.
 Let them play with your Tupperware – without any danger!
 Always store cleaning solutions and other household poisons in the original packaging.
 There have been cases of child poisoning when one parent used a juice bottle for cleaning fluid and the other parent unknowingly fed the “juice” to their child.

 For children, outlets are one of the most dangerous electrical devices in the home.
 They are at perfect kid-height and children love to try to stick just about anything in them.
 The perfect home safety solution is simple – install plug protectors on every outlet.
 There are many different types of outlet covers.
 Most will do the trick.
 But avoid those that only cover a single plug, since they are small enough to be swallowed by a child.
 Use at least the double plug size.

 Home safety for baby starts by looking carefully around your child’s crib.
 This ought to be the safest area in the house.
 Kid-proof anything that could cause trouble including blinds, outlets, shelves, furniture that could be pulled down and plastic bags that can cause suffocation.